Frequently Asked Questions

 to gain access to earlier

 These are to segregate holdings by class.
-PRN refers to principal amount on corporate debt.
+PRN indicates principal amount on convertible debt securities.

 If the holdings being reported are put or call options, then the designation